Foreign Domicile: Tax Policy and Reforms

 Similarly, UK firms competing in the global market for talent and expertise will find recruitment easier if the tax regime for foreign employees is lighter.
 Some potential employees would not choose, or could not afford, to come if the UK tried to tax them as it does its own domiciliaries.

-In a nutshell: the argument is that the UK benefits from foreign domiciliary reliefs.
+In a nutshell: the argument is that the UK economy benefits from foreign domiciliary reliefs.

-Tax competition raises a number of distinct issues, in particular:
+Tax competition raises a number of distinct sub-issues, in particular:

-(1) To assess the existence and strength of international tax competition
+(1) To assess the existence and importance of tax competition

-(2) What the UK tax system should do in the light of tax competition
+(2) What the UK should do in the light of tax competition

 (3) What international agreements might do to regulate tax competition